5.4 Leave Benefits

 - The faculty member must present to the Office of Human Resources a medical certification from the attending health care provider attesting to the disabling nature and the anticipated duration of the medical condition;

-- Prior to receiving any paid medical disability leave, the faculty member must first exhaust 80% of his or her accrued sick leave;
+- Prior to receiving any paid medical disability leave, the faculty member must first exhaust 80% of their accrued sick leave;

 - In the case of a foreseeable event such as childbirth, the faculty member must give her immediate supervisor and the Office of Human Resources written notice of the anticipated need for this leave three months in advance of the date the leave is expected to begin, or as much notice as is practicable and reasonable in the faculty member’s circumstances;